 Jouissance is a term marked by its polysemy in its uses in French.
 Here I will detail in an incomplete, partial and biased way, semantic fields in which Lacan uses the term.

 I will note two points in the preamble.

 First, the use that is made in the law field.
-Enjoyment of property is not a hypothesis about the pleasure that the usufructuary may make.
+The enjoyment of property makes no assumption on the pleasure that the usufructuary may make.

-In Section 2 we find the modalities of jouissance I identified, in section 3, references from texts by Lacan, and section 4, references from a few seminars.
+In the section 2 We find the terms of enjoyment I've spotted, in the section 3, referrals from the texts written by Lacan, and in the section 4, referrals from a few seminars.
 Jacques B.Siboni

 This is a link to the previous structure